Missile-Wars-Revival/middle-earth/README.md

 # Middle Earth
 This is a common module that the backend and frontend can use.

+It has been installed on frontend so just run `npm i` there.

 ## Build and Run
-After npm i
-1. npx tsc
+1. `npm i`
+2. `npx tsc`
-2. go to your project and use `npm install git@github.com:Missile-Wars-Revival/middle-earth.git`
+3. go to your project and use: `npm install git@github.com:Missile-Wars-Revival/middle-earth.git`

 ## Using
 Open index.ts to view the available types.
 They can be imported through: